Neurotechnology/LLM_EWC/README.md

 bash run_gemma2-2b_culturaX.sh
 ```

-Don't forget to press 3 when `wandb` asks you whether to save your training stats!

 NOTE!
 If you modify the dataset, remember to clear your cache!
 Otherwise it will find the old dataset and not re-tokenize/re-group the text.